29 April Asteroid 2020: What are Asteroids and how are they formed?

 Asteroids are also known as space rocks.
 They are rocky remnants that travel in the solar system.
-Scientists are always eager to know about the early days of solar system so that they can study about asteroids because it contain clues about the early days of solar system.
+Scientists are always eager to know about the early days of the solar system so that they can study asteroids because it contains clues about the early days of the solar system.

 What are Asteroids?

 Asteroids orbit the sun and are rocky, metallic bodies.
 They are made up of several rocks and metals like nickel, iron etc. Asteroids are also known as minor planets because they are very small than planets or moon.
-Asteroids does not have atmosphere but it is said that about 150 asteroids are known which have small moons that orbit them and even some have two moons.
-In facts some asteroids are also binary that is double where two rocky bodies of roughly equal size orbit each other and some are triple also.
-In 2013, scientists were surprised and discovered that at least one asteroid have rings.
+Asteroids do not have an atmosphere but it is said that about 150 asteroids are known which have small moons that orbit them and even some have two moons.
+In fact, some asteroids are also binary that is double where two rocky bodies of roughly equal size orbit each other and some are triple also.
+In 2013, scientists were surprised and discovered that at least one asteroid has rings.

 Where in Space Asteroids are located?

 Most of the asteroids are located in the asteroid belt in a large doughnut-shaped ring between the orbits of Mars and Jupiter.
 Asteroids orbit approximately 2 to 4 AU (186 million to 370 million miles/300 million to 600 million kilometers) from the sun.